 It is recommended by the Department of Health and Social Care that a child over the age of 5 should aim to be active for a minimum of 60 minutes per day (on average); whilst a child of age 5 or under should aim to be active for a minimum of 180 minutes (3 hours) a day.
-The images provide suggestions about raising physical activity both inside and outside of school.
+The images, on the following pages, provide suggestions about raising physical activity both inside and outside of school.